The paradox of choice

 Lesson plan overview

-This upper-intermediate to advanced ESL lesson plan is dedicated to the topic of choice overload, and how it affects decision-making and how satisfied we are with the choices we make.
-Students will talk about their shopping habits and decision-making processes, as well as concepts like FOMO and decision fatigue, will learn collocations with the words choice and decision, and phrases to express hesitation.
-You can combine it with the video-based lesson “Black Friday”, as well as the worksheets “Idioms: decision-making”, “Phrasal verbs: shopping”, and “Idioms: Black Friday (shopping)“.
+This upper-intermediate to advanced ESL lesson plan is dedicated to the topic of choice overload, how it affects decision-making, and how satisfied we are with the choices we make.
+Students will talk about their shopping habits and decision-making processes, as well as concepts like FOMO and decision fatigue, and will learn collocations with the words choice and decision, and phrases to express hesitation.
+You can combine it with the video-based lessons “Black Friday” and “FOMO marketing“, as well as the worksheets “Idioms: decision-making”, “Phrasal verbs: shopping”, “Idioms: Black Friday (shopping)“, and “Idioms: hesitating and changing your mind“.

 Speaking: The lesson starts with a general discussion about choices and decisions.
 Then, students take a look at different situations in which they need to make a choice (e.g. choosing a restaurant for dinner, selecting a streaming service, shopping for jeans).

-Vocabulary and speaking: Next, students look at 5 statements which contain target vocabulary for this lesson (hesitate, second-guess, weigh the pros and cons, procrastinate, narrow down).
+Vocabulary and speaking: Next, students look at 5 statements that contain the target vocabulary for this lesson (hesitate, second-guess, weigh the pros and cons, procrastinate, narrow down).
 Students match the verbs to their definitions and then discuss the statements, saying whether they are true for them.
 After that, they answer 3 questions.

 Vocabulary: collocations.
 Students learn common adjective+noun collocations with the words choice and decision (e.g. bold choice/decision, tough/decision choice, wise choice/decision, random choice, hasty decision).
 To practise, students choose the correct adjective to complete 9 sentences.

 Listening: Students watch a video called “The paradox of choice – why less is more for true happiness”, which is broken down into 3 parts, and complete 3 activities.
-After that they engage in a post-listening discussion.
+After that, they engage in a post-listening discussion.

 Functional language: expressing hesitation.
 Students take a look at 11 sentences, each one including a different way to express hesitation (e.g. I’m torn between…, I can’t make up my mind, I’m in two minds about…).
 Their task is to underlie the part of the sentences that expresses hesitation.